A Quick Guide to Framing on a Budget: No Fluff

 If you are very lucky you might come across just the right frame but the chances are you will have to apply some TLC to make things right.

-You may well have to replace the old hangers like D-rings, tacks, and wire (affiliate).
+You may well have to replace the old hangers like D-rings, tacks, and wire.
 They can be bought online, from art suppliers or hardware shops.

 Having renovated your frame and mounted your print your next step is to thoroughly clean the glass.
 Pay attention to the inside pane of course.

-Any sticky label gum can be removed with WD40 (affiliate)
+Any sticky label gum can be removed with WD40 or meths

 Reassemble the frame, glass, mount, and backing board.
 Check the front for stray specks, dust, and hairs, and then replace it face down.

-Now using brown gummed tape (affiliate) seal the gap between the frame and backing.
+Now using brown gummed tape seal the gap between the frame and backing.

 Lastly, attach the D-rings using the previous marks as a guide.
 If you’re unsure then place the rings 1/3rd down, not halfway.

 Cutting a beveled edge is quite a tricky job.
 You need the right tools to do it properly.
-Something like the Logan mat cutter (affiliate) or Maped mount cutter (UK)
+Something like the Logan mat cutter or Maped mount cutter (UK).
+There are various models for different needs and budgets.

 My advice is to hunt around for a good quote and get a framing service to cut a mat board (mount) to your requirements.

-There is not much point in buying the right cutter for the job if you are not going to use it regularly.
-And besides, you’ll still need to buy a sheet of mat/mount board.
+There is not much point in buying the right cutter for the job if you’re not going to use it regularly.
+And besides, you’ll still need to buy and store sheets of mat/mount board.

-One way of making an extra impact without paying much more money is to use a black-core mat board.
+One way of making an extra impact without paying much more money is to use a black-core mat board (UK)

-It’s great for black and white images so I use it often.
+It’s great for black-and-white images so I often use it.
 There’s a black beveled edge instead of a white one which adds an extra borderline for no extra effort.

-For the second method, use one sheet but draw a black line 5mm around and parallel to the aperture edge.
+For the second method, use one sheet of paper but draw a black line around and parallel to the aperture edge.

 A pigment ink 0.5mm pen will work.